Ian K. Smith: Writing

 Smith has written a dozen books including The Fat Smash Diet, a 90-day diet program that focuses on "smashing" bad eating and exercise habits and establishing new healthy ones.
 His book Happy was released in April 2010.
 His book The Truth About Men was released in April 2012, Shred: The Revolutionary Diet was released in December 2012, and Super Shred: The Big Results Diet was published in December 2013.
 In 2015, Smith published The Shred Diet Cookbook and The Shred Power Cleanse.

 He has also written articles and essays for Time, Newsweek, Men's Health, and the New York Daily News, and has been featured in other publications including People, Essence, Ebony, Cosmopolitan, and University of Chicago Medicine on the Midway.

 Smith later began writing fiction novels, starting with The Blackbird Chronicles in 2005, about a murdered Dartmouth professor.
 Smith later wrote The Ancient Nine (2018) and The Unspoken (2020), with the latter being the first in a planned series about Ashe Cayne, a black police officer who refuses to participate in police corruption.
 Smith has said that The Unspoken was inspired by the real life murder of Laquan McDonald.

 Television

 Smith co-hosted season six of the health talk show The Doctors in 2014-2015.
-Beginning September 12, 2020, he has been its sole host, as the show switched from a panel of hosts to a sole host format.
+From 2020 to 2021, he was brought back as the sole host, although he left in a dispute over racial discrimination in at the company.